nlm-irp-jianglab/ProkFunFind/README.md

 - https://github.com/nlm-irp-jianglab/ProkFunFind/tree/master/scripts
 - This script takes the path to the ProkFunFind output directory, the character used to separate the gene from genome name, and a single column file with the feature IDs to plot as input.

+## Publication
+For more information on the ProkFunFind software and implementation please see our publication in mSystems:

+Dufault-Thompson K, Jiang X. Annotating microbial functions with ProkFunFind. mSystems.
+2024 Mar 19;9(3):e0003624. doi: 10.1128/msystems.00036-24.
+Epub 2024 Feb 16.
+PMID: 38364094; PMCID: PMC10949468.
 ## Updates

 * v0.1.1